Clustering in Hilbert simplex geometry: Computing Hilbert distance in

 $\rho_{\IG}$ is invariant by permutations (i.e., a separable divergence) but not $\rho_{\HG}$ (i.e., a non-separable distance).
 Notice that this proof\footnote{Birkhoff's proof~\cite{Birkhoff-1957} is more general and works for any projective distance defined over a cone (so-called Hilbert projective distances) by defining the notion of the projective diameter of a positive linear operator.} is based on a contraction theorem of a bounded linear positive operator, and that therefore the information monotonicity property may be rewritten equivalently as a {\em contraction} property.

 In information geometry, it is known that the class of separable divergences satisfying the information monotonicity are $f$-divergences when $d>2$, see~\cite{IG-2016} (see~\cite{Jiao-2014} for the special case $d=2$ corresponding to binary alphabets).
 It is an open problem to fully characterize the class of {\em non-separable distances} that fulfills the property of information monotonicity.
+For example, the Aitchison distance~\cite{Aitchison-1982,Aitchison-2006} between $p$ and $q$ is often used in Compositional Data Analysis~\cite{pawlowsky2011compositional} (CoDA).
+The Aitchison distance is also a non-separable distance in the probability simplex defined as follows: